SimonHansul/DEBBase.jl/manuscript/manuscript.md

 ```Julia
 simout = DEBBase.simulator(IBMParamCollection())
 ```
-The type `IBMBaseParams` has the same structure as `BaseParamCollection`, but defines some additional parameters (both within `glb` and `deb`) which are necessary to simulate population dynamics.
+The type `IBMBaseParams` has the same structure as `DEBParamCollection`, but defines some additional parameters (both within `glb` and `deb`) which are necessary to simulate population dynamics.
 The implementation makes use of multiple dispatch, so that the IBM implementation is called when `DEBBase.simulator` is called with `IBMParamCollection` as argument. <br>

 ## Extending the base model